erubinof/GEOG418-Assignment-3/README.md

 ```

-Explain how the maps below are created and what they show.
+***Explain how the maps below are created and what they show.

+To visualize the median total income neighbours queen and rooks weight, we will use the tmap plugin again to make some maps.
+As these maps are just showing lines and not polygons with a classification, the code to create it is much simpler than the previous map.
+For each map, we provide the census polygons, the border colour, the neighbour lines data, and the line colour.
+For the last one, we add both the the neighbour lines data and colour for both queen and rooks weight, as it will be used to compare them.
+Once all three maps are created, we can display them all side by side.

+They show

 ```{r Neighboursmap, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap="Kamloops census dissemination areas showing median total income neighbours queens weight (left)  rooks weight (middle) and the combination of the two (right)."}